k-nautresurrect/DSA/README.md

 ### important take offs-
 - how modular work, where we can use it.
 - when to store any value in variable.
+- important logic of even, odd, and prime numbers.
 - when and how to use while, do while, for loop.
 - what to pass what to return, with what and how it is evaluated in recursion.